MischaU8/yumyum/curves/curve-array-alignment-tip_OaR6cb1MJ2s.md

 Uploaded: 2023-06-07

-yum yum Point here with a quick curvary alignment tip for plasticity when using curve array you may encounter situations where the item being duplicated changes orientation along the curve one option
+yum yum Point here with a quick curvary alignment tip for Plasticity when using curve array you may encounter situations where the item being duplicated changes orientation along the curve one option